doersino/ReAD/README.md

 A simple, responsive web app enabling you to

-1. save links to articles you're planning to read,
+1. keep a reading list (of links to articles you're planning to read),
-2. as well as links to articles you've read in the past.
-3. Comes with a basic search function and fancy graph.
+2. maintain a searchable archive of articles you've read, along with a list of favorites,
+3. and analyze when, what, and how much you've read in a given time period.

+Perhaps the screenshots 300 pixels south can paint a clearer picture.
+Don't forget to take a look at the three-step setup instructions below that.

 Note that I'm the only known active (but very much so) user of this thing, so improvements and bug fixes will be implemented whenever I find time and motivation.
 For a rough roadmap, see [TODO.md](https://github.com/doersino/ReAD/blob/master/TODO.md).

-Regaring the name: Originally, ReAD was supposed to be called "RAD", but since that'd be too silly, I snuck an "e" in there.
+Regarding the name: Originally, ReAD was supposed to be called "RAD", but since that'd be too silly, I snuck an "e" in there.
 It also makes for an excellent and only very hubristic [NeXT](https://en.wikipedia.org/wiki/NeXT) reference.

 ## Screenshots